 WHEN TO SEE YOUR GYNAEC

 Some women wait to start their gynaecological examinations until they have a symptom of any problem.
-The sooner you start regular exams the better it is.
+As per some of the best gynecologists in India the sooner you start regular exams the better it is.
 It’s important to see your gynaecologist once a year for screening.
 Read the signs that calls for a visit

 If your bleeding has lasted longer than a week, your gynaecologist needs to know.
 Uterine fibroids, an infection, or a thyroid problem could be to blame.
 If you feel weak or dizzy during menstruation, you should call your doctor.
 Irregular or infrequent periods can be a symptom of an underlying condition such as polycystic ovary syndrome, a hormone imbalance problem.
 A missed period could be a sign that you are pregnant, or that there is another medical condition requiring attention.

 One of life?s greatest pleasures shouldn?t be painful.
 Pain during sex can be felt as deep pelvic pain in your genital area.
 Common causes are vaginal dryness, infections or uterine fibroids.
 Your gynaecologist may perform a pelvic exam

 If you are experiencing any of these warning signs, your gynecologist can evaluate the problem and commence treatment to help you get back to feeling your best as soon as possible.